 This is how to layer niacinamide and tretinoin for the best results and no irritation:

-- Wash your face with a subtle cleanser and gently pat it dry.
+- Wash your face with a mild cleanser and gently pat it dry.

 - Apply the niacinamide serum all over your face and allow it to absorb fully into your skin.